How Parliament works

 Absolute freedom of speech in Parliament

-While freedom of speech is largely taken for granted in a democracy, our laws place limits on that freedom, such as those in the Human Rights Act 1993 and the Defamation Act 1992.
-Words spoken as part of parliamentary proceedings are subject to absolute freedom of speech.
-Article 9 of the Bill of Rights 1688 provides ‘That the freedom of speech, and debates or proceedings in Parliament, ought not to be impeached or questioned in any court or place out of Parliament.’
+In New Zealand’s democracy there are limits on freedom of speech, such as those in the Human Rights Act 1993 and the Defamation Act 1992.
+However, words spoken as part of parliamentary proceedings are subject to absolute freedom of speech.
+Article 9 of the Bill of Rights 1688 provides “That the freedom of speech, and debates or proceedings in Parliament, ought not to be impeached or questioned in any court or place out of Parliament.”
 This protects not only members of Parliament, but also witnesses and advisers at select committee meetings, from being sued for defamation or otherwise being held legally liable for what they say in a parliamentary proceeding.
+The Parliamentary Privilege Act 2014 (section 10) defines what “proceedings in Parliament” are, that is “all words spoken and acts done in the course of, or for purposes of or incidental to, the transacting of the business of the House or of a committee.”

 The privilege of free speech in Parliament carries an obligation to use it responsibly.
-The House has the ability to punish for contempt and an example of contempt would be to mislead the House or a committee deliberately (see below).
+The House has the ability to punish for contempt; an example of contempt would be to mislead the House or a committee deliberately (see below).

 Court proceedings not to hinder parliamentary proceedings